Color3D: Controllable and Consistent 3D Colorization with Personalized Colorizer: Experiments and Analysis

 \subsection{Results on Static 3D Scene Colorization}

 The experimental results for quantitative comparisons in static 3D scenes are shown in the middle and upper portions of Tab. \ref{table1}.
+Apart from image colorization baselines, we also include a state-of-the-art video colorization model, ColorMNet \cite{yang2024colormnet}, as a reference for more comprehensive evaluations.
 It is observed that our Color3D delivers remarkable performance gains and outperforms all competitive methods significantly across diverse colorization tasks.
-A direct combination of 3DGS and 2D colorization models leads to significantly higher Matching Error (ME), indicating severe multi-view inconsistency.
+A direct combination of 3DGS and image colorization models leads to significantly higher Matching Error (ME), indicating severe multi-view inconsistency.
 While ColorNeRF \cite{cheng2024colorizing} improves 3D color consistency by averaging inconsistent 2D colorizations, this strategy inevitably sacrifices color richness and controllability, resulting in noticeable degradation in FID scores and other task-specific evaluation metrics.
 We also demonstrate visual comparisons in Fig. \ref{figure5}.
 As suggested, our method effectively accommodates various forms of user control and accurately generates the desired colorized scenes while preserving strong multi-view consistency.
-In contrast, direct integration of 2D colorizers introduces obvious view inconsistency and visual artifacts, while ColorNeRF produces overly uniform color tones with limited color diversity and controllability.
+In contrast, direct integration of image colorizers introduces obvious view inconsistency and visual artifacts, while ColorNeRF produces overly uniform color tones with limited color diversity and controllability.